markusoliverannuk/pd-challenge/README.md

 • Auto Scaling Group<br>
 • EC2 instances running the latest version of the docker image from DockerHub, served through NGINX<br>
 <br>
 So by applying the code written for the infrastructure (I know what you might be asking "Where is TDD for Infrastructure?!".
-Yes, for this project I decided not to.), we are provisioning all the necessary resources on AWS and automatically fetching the necessary env variables from <b>Parameter Store</b>setting up the <b>Docker containers</b>, <b>requesting TLS certs and <b>configuring NGINX</b> with newly requested certs on all active EC2 machines.
+Yes, for this project I decided not to.), we are provisioning all the necessary resources on AWS and automatically fetching the necessary env variables from <b>Parameter Store</b>setting up the <b>Docker containers</b>, <b>requesting TLS certs</b> and <b>configuring NGINX</b> with newly requested certs on all active EC2 machines.

 So let's get into it..